mkdocs/mkdocs/docs/user-guide/custom-themes.md

 ## Creating a custom theme

 The bare minimum required for a custom theme is a `main.html` [Jinja2 template] file.
-This should be placed in a directory which will be the `theme_dir` and it should be created next to the `mkdocs.yml` configuration file.
+This should be placed in a directory which will be the `custom_dir` and it should be created next to the `mkdocs.yml` configuration file.
 Within `mkdocs.yml`, specify the theme `custom_dir` option and set it to the name of the directory containing `main.html`.
 For example, given this example project